Do I need an appointment?

 Do you still have a health education office?

 IUP’s health educators are part of the Center for Health and Well-Being.
 Your Wellness Fee covers the cost of the programs and services offered by Health and Wellness Promotion.
 Find more information about these programs and services on the website for the Office of Health and Wellness Promotion.
-See the website to use self-assessment tools for alcohol use as well as screenings
+See the website to use self-assessment tools for alcohol use as well

 Does the Health Service offer contraceptive care and other sexual health services?